Perp walk: Legal reactions

 Critics have also said it is detrimental to the presumption of innocence.
 "It's a way for the police to try their case in the press and to get the intimation of guilt by virtue of an arrest," says New York Civil Liberties Union director Donna Lieberman.
 "The question is, does it poison the right to a fair trial?
 And that depends on each case."
 Nat Hentoff of the Village Voice observed that "[u]nder such circumstances, even Mother Teresa would look extremely suspicious, especially if her hands were cuffed behind her back."
 Acknowledging a common response to such criticisms, that no arrested defendant is spared the perp walk, law professor Patricia Williams says "the perp walk is a social equalizer all right, but not in a good way" since the United States leads the world in incarceration rates. "[It] is hardly the greatest icon of equal rights".

 The case of Richard Wigton has been cited as an example of the destructive effects of a perp walk.
 At the behest of Rudolph Giuliani, then U.S. Attorney for the Southern District of New York, Wigton, then head of risk arbitrage at now-defunct Kidder Peabody was arrested at his office on insider trading charges in 1987.
 He sobbed openly as he was walked in handcuffs past his coworkers.
 Three months later the charges against him and an associate were dropped, supposedly to seek an expanded indictment that never came.
 Giuliani's successor closed the investigation, by which time Wigton had been forced into retirement.
 Shortly before his death in 2007, Wigton said that he was a "victim of Giuliani's ambition."

 Legal criticism of the perp walk is not limited to the defense bar.
 Charles Hynes, former district attorney for New York City's borough of Brooklyn, opposed perp walks and refused to have those his office prosecuted subjected to them.
 In her novel Final Jeopardy, Linda Fairstein, former head of the Manhattan district attorney's sex crimes unit, has her main character, prosecutor Alexandra Cooper, ask a detective to hold off on the perp walk until all the victims have had the chance to pick the defendant out of a police lineup, since defense lawyers were often able to exclude such identifications made after the perp walk had been broadcast.

-Journalistic
+Journalistic reactions

 Some journalists have criticized the behavior of their colleagues covering perp walks.
 Stephen Stock, investigative reporter for WFOR-TV in Miami, argues that "showing this 'walk' in such circumstances is exploitative" and might be viewed as "knocking someone down a peg," if they were already well-known.
 "Perp walks are often the very first 'money shots' of a high-profile crime case," says Lori Waldon, news director for Milwaukee station WISN.
 "Those first images are important when the story breaks.
 But we also know that the perp walk often looks and feels like a circus.
 Unfortunately, those images often portray journalists at their worst."